 Being on strike is hard, because who gets hurt when we are on strike?
 Staff who are on strike?
 Definitely.
 I know that when I get back to work I will have to pick up the pieces of not having been at work for 8 days.
 Colleagues?
 Definitely.
 Some will be asked to cover the work of those on strike.
 If they’re not in a union then they might feel pressured to say yes.
 Students?
 Of course.
 They are missing out on part of their education – but lots of UCU branches are putting on educational events to which students are invited.
 The : they appreciate that we are doing this to preserve quality higher education.
 Higher education employers?
 Definitely, in the long term, because our current culture is causing burn-out and eventually we will run out of talented and inspirational staff.
 Disputes such as this one also erode goodwill between institutions and staff, and our institutions run on our goodwill and willingness to take on additional roles and work extra hours.

 So I’ll take the chance to stand up for a feasible working week, and for more security and career pathways for junior colleagues.
 I’ll also breathe a tiny sigh of relief that for the next eight days I can reset my own work-life balance.

-(End note: thanks to Rachel Norman, who posted last year about taking care of yourself during a strike.)
+(End note: thanks to Rachel Norman, who during a strike.)